virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterSetCloudletCount

-The event will be executed after the *set cloudlet count* action, which implies changing the amount of allocated cloudlets per any layer in the environment.
+The event will be executed after setting cloudlet count, which implies changing the number of allocated cloudlets per any layer in the environment.

 **Event Placeholders:**